microbiomedata/issues/decisions/0015-env-triad-terms.md

 columns, like 'is_biome' or 'is_environmental_material'.

 - This ADR will be updated as environment-specific queries are created.
-- The logic described above is intended to minimize cherry-picking of values for the sets, but individual squad members will be given the opportunity to add their own `Y` or `N` votes for each value in the tables.
+- The logic described above is intended to minimize cherry-picking of values for the sets. will be given the opportunity to add their own `Y` or `N` votes for each value in the tables.
 It may be possible to feed the insights from these votes back into reusable logic, but that might require complex OAK queries over inconsistent annotations, or grouping of values within a semantic embedding space.
 For example, there may be evidence